-The GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
-The Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
-The Statement is effective for fiscal years beginning after June 15, 2022.
+The District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements during the year ended December 31, 2023.
+GASB 96 provides guidance on the accounting and financial reporting for subscription-based technology arrangements for government end-users.
+The adoption of this Statement had no impact on the District's financial statements.